grelade/wykop-scrap/README.md

 # transform scripts

-After the scraping, we provide scripts which either clean or otherwise transform the scraped data into single format, unifies the missing records etc.
+After the scraping, we provide scripts (collected under the prefix ```transform_*.py```) which either clean or otherwise transform the scraped data into single format, unifies the missing records etc.

 - (**```transform_clean_links_link_ids.py```**) - script for cleaning links and link_ids data.
 Scans the DATA_DIR directory; takes all .link and their corresponding .id files matching the DATA_MODE and cleans them.
 Afterwards, it saves them in the NEW_DATA_DIR.